Philips All-New Echo Dot Bundle with Philips Hue White Starter Kit - Digital Trends | Digital Trends

-Start equipping your smart home with 4 dimmable white LED Hue smart light bulbs, a Philips smart hub, and a 3rd gen Echo Dot to control the lights with voice commands.
+Start equipping your smart home with four dimmable white LED Hue smart light bulbs, a Philips smart hub, and a 3rd gen Echo Dot to control the lights with voice commands.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.